thosgood/this-weeks-finds/markdown/week12.md

 Also while at the conference, I found a terrible error in "week10" in my description of

-Vassiliev invariants contain more information than all knot polynomials, by Sergey Piunikhin, preprint.
+> "Vassiliev invariants contain more information than all knot polynomials", by Sergey Piunikhin, preprint.

 I had said that Piunikhin had discovered a Vassiliev invariant that